-- 2.1 The scheme will apply to all committees, sub-committees and working groups except - (i) the Executive and any Executive sub-committee; - (ii) the Licensing Committee when dealing with matters within the scope of the Licensing Act 2003; and - (ii) the Licensing Sub-Committees of the Licensing Committee and the Appeals Panel whose members and substitute members are appointed by officers under the Scheme of Delegation of Functions to Officers.
+- 2.1 The scheme will apply to all committees, sub-committees and working groups except - (i) the Executive and any Executive sub-committee; - (ii) the Licensing Committee; and - (ii) the Licensing Sub-Committees, Standards Sub-Committees, and the 3 sub-committees of the Employment Committee, whose members and substitute members are appointed by officers under the Scheme of Delegation of Functions to Officers. - 2.2 The Committees, Sub Committees and Other Bodies Procedure Rules provide for substitute members of the Audit & Standards Committee and the Employment Committee to participate in sub committees in certain circumstances.